moka-guys/dnanexus_varscan2/Readme.md

 ## Custom modifications
-If a bed file is provided, the varscan output (`*.vcf`) are filtered to regions of interest denoted in the bed file.
+If a bed file is provided, the varscan output (`*.vcf`) are filtered to regions of interest denoted in the bed file. in v1.3.1 the reference build is stated in the VCF header